-Last week I mentioned that, "Abraham was called by God at the age of 75 (Genesis 12:1-4).
+Several weeks ago I mentioned that Abraham was called by God at the age of 75 (Genesis 12:1-4).
 At that time, God began to communicate His promise to him.
 Closely thereafter, Abraham and Sarah journeyed to Canaan for a brief period.
 Then, as the result of famine in the land of Canaan, they sojourned to Egypt for the space of about 10 years.
 Following their return, God once again confirmed His promise to Abraham (Genesis 13:14-16 and 15:1-7) by an unconditional, one-sided covenant.
 Shortly thereafter, Sarah encouraged Abraham to take her handmaiden (Hagar) in order to help fulfill the promises of God.
 This was a big mistake.
 The result was the birth of a son (by Hagar) named Ishmael.
 However, God had promised Abraham and Sarah a son-a son of promise.
-Nonetheless, Abraham (through the flesh)

-attempted to assist God in the fulfillment of that promise.
-This, among other things, was what Abraham learned 'according to the flesh'-that God did not need his help and that the promises and blessings of God would come through faith-not by works."
+Nonetheless, Abraham (through the flesh) attempted to assist God in the fulfillment of that promise.
+This, among other things, was what Abraham learned 'according to the flesh'-that God did not need his help and that the promises and blessings of God would come through faith-not by works.
 However, here in chapter 4 Paul makes no mention of Abraham's shortcomings.
 He simply recalls the history by saying, he, "not being weak in faith...did not waver at the promise of God through unbelief, but was strengthened in faith, giving glory to God...and therefore 'it was accounted to him for righteousness'" (vss.
 19-22).

 Paul provided no mention of Abraham's lapses-and there were many.
-Abraham lied about his wife, required his wife to lie.
-He demonstrated a lapse in faith when allowing his wife to lead him toward trust in the flesh (with Hagar), and when doing as she suggested.
-Abraham clearly was not one who lived in "unwavering faith."
-However, the way the Holy Spirit inspired Paul to recall the history "remembers" it like this: "He did not waver at the promise of God through unbelief, but was strengthened in faith" (vs. 20).
+Abraham lied about his wife, required his wife to lie, demonstrated a lapse in faith when allowing his wife to lead him toward trust in the flesh and when following through with her advice.
+Abraham clearly was not a man who lived in "unwavering faith."
+However, the way the Holy Spirit inspired Paul to report the history makes no mention of his errors.
+It reads, "He did not waver at the promise of God through unbelief, but was strengthened in faith" (vs. 20).
 Praise the Lord!